carbonplan/offsets-db-data/docs/index.md

 ```

 Welcome to OffsetsDB!
-This documentation provides an overview of offsets-db-data, a Python package with utilities for cleaning and processing data for [carbonplan/offsets-db-web](https://github.com/carbonplan/offsets-db-web)
+This documentation provides an overview of offsets-db-data, a Python package with utilities for cleaning and processing data for [OffsetsDB web tool](https://carbonplan.org/research/offsets-db/)

 ```{button-ref} install-offsets-db-data
 :ref-type: doc